Amazing crispy sprout and caper bruschetta? Who would have thunk it?

 I wanted to add a little salt to the dish without seasoning and salted capers rolled in corn flour and fried hit the spot.
 Sprouts love capers and it turns out the feeling is mutual.
 Each little berry pops in your mouth with each sprout-filled bite.
 If you haven’t tried salted capers before, do.
 The berries in brine are fine but the salted capers enhance the flavour of the capers better.
 I rinsed mine and then sat them in water for 10 minutes.
 Don’t skip the soak.
 I did and the saltiness brought tears to my eyes.
 I ate it, it was amazing, but there were tears.
 Salty, salty tears.

 To add a creamy touch to this is amazing crispy sprout and caper bruschetta I made a subtle cashew spread.
 I didn’t want to detract from the main event.
 Avocado would also work.
-My husband and I also talked about mashed peas but I don’t where we landed on that, his mouth was full of bruschetta and I was too busy trying to lick the pan without burning myself.
+My husband and I also talked about mashed peas but I don’t know where we landed on that, his mouth was full of bruschetta and I was too busy trying to lick the pan without burning myself.

 Amazing Crispy Caper & Sprout Bruschetta